UBC-MDS/DSCI-522_City_of_A-Stars_310/README.md

 The following data analysis figures/tables will be part of the EDA:
 - Plots with error bars for standard deviation overlayed with the average grades for students who are in a relationship and who are not for both the subjects.
-- Statitics for students of both subjects based on whether they are in a relationship or not.
+- Descriptive statistics (counts and averages) for students of both subjects based on whether they are in a relationship or not.

 ## Reporting of Analysis